dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 };
 ```

 That's it for the write side.
 Of course, many aspects such as an HTTPS and websocket API or persistence are still missing for an executable application.
-However, all these missing aspects are technical, and not related to the specific domain.
+However, all these missing aspects are technical and not related to the specific domain.

 ## Preparing the read side